 Although I found the paper interesting, like many young women then and now I naively thought the patterns described in the paper would not apply to my generation.
 And of course I was wrong, very wrong!
 In the next 15-odd years of my academic career I noticed that, although things were undoubtedly improving for women in many ways, traditional gendered interactions were still very much present in the workplace.
 And yes they did prevent many women from achieving what they wanted.
 Every time I read the paper again (I still had that hard copy) it acquired more meaning for me.

-I was PhD director at the University of Melbourne and wanted to share the paper with a group of PhD students in my seminar series Academia Behind the Scenes.
+In 2009 - as PhD director at the University of Melbourne - I wanted to share the paper with a group of PhD students in my seminar series Academia Behind the Scenes.
 But running off even greyer photocopies probably wouldn't appeal to the younger generation.
 Thus I contacted Anne and asked her whether she had an electronic version, and if so, whether she would allow me to put it up on my frequently visited website.
 That would mean everyone could read her work.

 Anne readily agreed, but by a very fortuitous coincidence was able to offer something even better: a set of four papers around the general theme of the role of women in the workplace.
 The papers were originally meant to be published elsewhere, but this initiative fell through and the authors were happy with an alternative outlet.